kalidindis/katana-tutorial-swift/Chapter3/README.md

 }
 ```

 The important part here is **(1)**: when the cell is tapped, the closure will dispatch the action we created before with the proper cell's index.
-This will trigger a state update, which in turn will trigger a UI update.
+This will trigger a state update, which in turn will trigger an UI update.

-The last step is to update the cells in the following way:
+The last step is to update the cell descriptions in the following way:

 ```swift
       GameCell(props: GameCell.Props(key: Keys.cell1, player: props.board[0], isWinningCell: winningLine.contains(0), didTap: cellCallback(0))),